I grew up undervaluing solitude. As an only child with immigrant parents who were struggling to make ends meet, I was my own constant companion.

 Solitude makes me strong.
 Then, I bring that strength to my relationships.
-I don’t need to resist my desires or the wishes of other people.
+I don’t need to resist my desires or other people’s wishes.
 I can accept the validity of everyone’s journeys—including my own.
 And I can choose to walk away from relationships where there’s no room for both of us to be human.

 Am I good at this?
 I don’t think so.
 But the most important thing—in my eyes, anyway—is that I’m trying.
 I’m trying to formulate a bond with myself that’s strong enough to weather the influence of the outside world.
 It’s hard, but I’m doing the work.
 And that’s enough for me.